 Hi!
-I'm the deputy director of the Stanford Computational Policy Lab (SCPL) and a computational social science PhD student at Stanford.
+I'm the executive director of the Stanford Computational Policy Lab (SCPL) and a computational social science PhD student at Stanford.
 Previously, I served as the director of analytics at the New York City Police Department.
 My work focuses on using technology and data science to support criminal justice reform.

 Publications, projects, and press